 When is the Galaxy Z Fold 3 release date?

-According to Korean news outlet ETNews, the latter half of 2021 is set to be choc-full of Samsung foldables, including one, if not two variants of the Galaxy Z Fold 3.
-And one could be the Galaxy Z Fold FE.
+According to Korean news outlet ETNews, the latter half of 2021 is when to expect one, if not two, variants of the Galaxy Z Fold 3.

 The report makes mention of two "fold-type" and two "flip-type" devices - all cited as supporting 5G.
-The Fold 3 may be accompanied by a more affordable Fold Lite device and it's thought that it'll be a similar situation with the Flip phones too.
+The Fold 3 may be accompanied by a more affordable Galaxy Z Fold FE and it's thought that it'll be a similar situation with the Z Flip phones too.

 What is the Galaxy Z Fold 3 price?

-Although the Z Fold 3 is still a way off, there are rumours about the price.
+Although the Z Fold 3 is still a way off, there are already rumours about its price.
 Mauri QHD, a leaker with a good track record, says that it will cost the same as the Z Fold 2.

-He does say to take it with a pinch of salt at this stage, but it would put the Galaxy Z Fold 3 price at around £1,800 or $2,000.
+He does say to take it with a pinch of salt at this stage, but if true, this would put the Galaxy Z Fold 3 pricing at around £1,800 or $2,000.

 Considering the huge jump in innovation between the first two Fold models, don’t go expecting the same again.
-Samsung managed to fix a number of elements on its second-generation device, including enlarging the small 4.6in front screen and improved the mechanical workings.
+Samsung managed to fix a number of elements on its second-generation device, including enlarging the small 4.6in front screen and improving durability.
 Read our Samsung Galaxy Z Fold review to find out what we disliked about that first iteration.

-The Fold 3 will likely be more subtle improvements and refinements.
+The Fold 3 will likely offer more subtle improvements and refinements.

 During its Samsung 2020 Investor Forum, the firm talked about how it is working on launching a thinner and lighter foldable device.
-This, we assume is the Fold 3, and is good news considering that folding phones with this sort of design have been rather chunky so far – the Z Fold 2 isn’t far off 300g and measures 16.8mm thick when closed, for example.
+This, we assume, is the Fold 3; good news considering that folding phones with this sort of design have been rather chunky so far – the Z Fold 2 isn’t far off 300g and measures 16.8mm thick when closed, for example.

-There are also some decent rumours about some key specs.
-The first being that an under-screen camera will be used for the selfie camera.
+There are also reports of a bigger change, in the form of an under-screen sensor that will be used for the selfie camera.